jorabzu/calibration/README.md

-There are three calibrators that you can use train in this package: Logistic, Isotonic and Beta calibrators.
+There are three calibrators that you can train with this package: Logistic, Isotonic and Beta calibrators.
 You can easily train them by running the following lines:

 ```
 import calibration as cal